An Analysis of Lemmatization on Topic Models of Morphologically Rich Language: Introduction

 \section{Introduction}

 Topic modeling is a standard tool for unsupervised analysis of large text corpora.
-At the core, almost all topic models pick up on co-occurrence signals between different words in the corpus, that is, words that occur often in the same sentence, are likely to belong to the same latent topic.
+At the core, almost all topic models pick up on co-occurrence signals between different words in the corpus, that is, words that occur often in the same sentence are likely to belong to the same latent topic.
 In languages that exhibit rich inflectional morphology, the signal becomes weaker given the proliferation of unique tokens.
-In this work, we explore the effect of token-based lemmatization on the performance of topic models.
+While lemmatization (or stemming) is often used to preempt this problem, its effects on a topic model are generally assumed, not measured.
+In this study we establish the first measurements of the effect of token-based lemmatization on topic models on a corpus of morphologically rich language.